-3.8 Mouse Focus
+3.8 MOUSE FOCUS

-Even with FOCUSED VIEW it is still possible for the viewer to lose track of what to focus on in a screencast.
-Sometimes you would like the viewer to follow your mouse as you move it across the screen.
-However, since a mouse cursor tends to be small, the viewer might miss its movements.
+Even with BOUNDED VIEW it is still possible for the viewer to lose track of what to focus on in a screencast.
+Sometimes you would like the viewer to actually follow your mouse as you move it across the screen.
+However, since a mouse cursor tends to be small, the viewer might also miss its movements.

 How should you direct your viewer's attention to your mouse?

-Momentarily emphasize your mouse to attract the viewer's attention.
-The emphasis should only be applied momentarily to help shift the viewer's attention to the current position of the mouse.
-After that, the emphasis should be removed since it can distract the viewer.
+Momentarily enable extra emphasis on your mouse to attract the viewer's attention.
+The emphasis should only be turned on momentarily to help shift the viewer's attention to the current position of the mouse.
+After that, the emphasis should be turned off since it can distract the viewer.